ishmilan2/ishmilan.github.io/en/blog/_posts/15-07-29-configure-xenserver6.5-software-raid1.md

 ```

-Once executed these steps reboot the system but ensuring start from disc B. The change can be done in machine BIOS or selecting the device when the system init.
+Once these steps are excute,d reboot the system but making sure a start will come from disc B. The change can be done in machine BIOS or selecting the device when the system init.

-Afer start the system from disc B, the following steps most be done in order to finish the configuration.
+Afer starting the system from disc B, these steps most be followed in order to finish the configuration.

 ```
 # Clone /dev/sdb to /dev/sda.